babashka/conf/README.md

-# Babashka's website
+# babashka.org website

+## Requirements

+Install babashka 0.3.7 or newer

+## Generate site

-Run `bb generate.clj` to re-generate the site.
+Run `bb generate` to re-generate the site.
 Open `index.html` in your browser to view the site.

 To watch for changes, run `bb watch`